GodIsNotASymbol/project-aggregator/DEVELOPER_README.txt

 -----TODO(project-aggregator)-----------------------------------
-- Run EC2 Instance and make it so that anyone fron the net can view the app
+-----DONE(project-aggregator)------------------------------------------
 - Add API endpoints documentation, maybe do that automatically? add to docs
------DONE(project-aggregator)------------------------------------------
+- Run EC2 Instance and make it so that anyone from the net can view the app
 - Write Dockerfile
 - Removed sidebar
 - Hacer que la viewItem tenga cards en vez de que este el titulo la imagen y el texto suelto.